This topic applies to: ✓ .NET Core 1.x ✓ .NET Core 2.x

 Prints out a short help for the command.

-Specifies the path and name of the project file.
-(See the NOTE.)
+Specifies the path of the project file to run (folder name or full path).
 It defaults to the current directory if not specified.

 Run the project in the current directory: